3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: Introduction

 In section \ref{sec:3d3dq}, we apply the dictionary obtained in section \ref{ssec:qfdbc} to topological invariants of 3-manifolds that admit the quiver form and obtain the 3d $\mathcal{N}=2$ theory whose half-index is the topological invariant of the 3-manifold under consideration.
 In section \ref{ssec:lk}, we apply it to the generating function of the colored HOMFLY polynomial that arises in the large $N$ limit of the brane configuration that gives the standard 3d-3d correspondence.
 Also, in section \ref{ssec:mk} we consider the homological block for a knot complement $F_K(x,a,q)$ in the large $N$ limit.
 In addition, we translate the gluing formula \cite{Gukov-Manolescu} in terms of the 3d $\mathcal{N}=2$ theories when $G_{\mathbb{C}}=SL(2,\mathbb{C})$.
 In section \ref{ssec:lcft}, we take two examples of closed 3-manifolds and provide 3d $\mathcal{N}=2$ theory interpretation for them where we expect that such direct translation to a 3d $\mathcal{N}=2$ theory would be possible in general.
 For those examples, we also provide an interpretation on how the 3d $\mathcal{N}=2$ theory with boundary conditions change upon the reversal of the orientation of 3-manifolds or equivalently upon $q \rightarrow q^{-1}$.
 We discuss that such interpretation of the 3d $\mathcal{N}=2$ theory upon the reversal of the orientation of 3-manifolds holds in a more general setup given that the 3d invariants take a quiver form and $q \rightarrow q^{-1}$ makes sense.
 It is known that the colored Jones polynomial for some infinite families of knots can be expressed as a quiver form with additional $q$-Pochhammer symbols.
 In section \ref{ssec:jones} we discuss the 3d $\mathcal{N}=2$ theory whose half-index is the colored Jones polynomial for some infinite families of knots.

 In Appendix \ref{app:ref}, we discuss the case with the refinement and provide as an example a 3d $\mathcal{N}=2$ theory that corresponds to the $a$, $-t$-deformed homological block for the left-handed torus knot $T^{l}(2,2p+1)$ complement in $S^3$.
 In Appendix \ref{app:jones}, we provide 3d $\mathcal{N}=2$ theories for the colored Jones polynomials of the twist knot $K_{-p}$ and the left-handed torus knot $T^{l}(2,2p+1)$ from the expressions of them discussed in section \ref{ssec:jones}.
-In Appendix \ref{app:equivq}, we summarize the known equivalence of quivers and comment that 3d $\mathcal{N}=2$ theories whose half-indices are given by the equivalent quiver forms are dual, which can be applied to the cases discussed in section \ref{ssec:lk} and section \ref{sssec:afk}.
+In Appendix \ref{app:neumann}, we discuss an interpretation of the quiver form as the half-index of the 3d $\mathcal{N}=2$ theory with the Neumann boundary conditions on vector multiplets.
+We also give some remarks on \cite{Ekholm-Kucharski-Longhi1} where partial information of the 3d $\mathcal{N}=2$ theory with the Neumann boundary conditions on vector multiplets for the quiver form was discussed.
+The equivalent quivers give the same generating function of the Donaldson-Thomas invariant but with different expressions, so the 3d $\mathcal{N}=2$ theories for them are expected to be dual \cite{Ekholm-Kucharski-Longhi2, JKLNS,Cheng:2023ocj}.
+In Appendix \ref{app:equivq}, we summarize the known equivalence of quivers and comment that 3d $\mathcal{N}=2$ theories whose half-indices are given by the equivalent quiver forms would be dual, which can be applied to the cases discussed in section \ref{ssec:lk} and section \ref{sssec:afk}.